Back to LLD Concepts

 React Component

 A React class component is an OOP class.
 Its state is instance-level; its render() and lifecycle methods are the behaviour.
-Each mounted component is a separate object in memory.

 Java Thread